 Food and beverages may be kept in the room refrigerator on the top shelf only.
 For safety reasons your food and beverages need to be stored in closed and dated containers.
 An additional refrigerator located in the Family Lounge is also available for your food storage.

 We offer a Milk Room for you to store breast milk that you pump for your baby.
 The Milk Room is located on the 8th floor, the same floor as the Newborn ICU.
-The Parent Host or GSS can help you locate the Milk Room; where you will take your breast milk that you pump for your baby.
+GSS or any NICU staff can help you locate the Milk Room; where you will take your breast milk that you pump for your baby.
 For your convenience, there is a breast pump located in your baby’s room and/or there is a separate pumping room near the Security Welcome Desk.
 Pumping supplies are available in the pumping room.
 Lactation Consultants are available to assist you.

 One or two parents may stay in the baby’s room overnight (exceptions arranged through the social worker).
 Siblings are not permitted to spend the night in the hospital.